FindMySchool LogoFindMySchool

 Mrs Brooks’ appointment date is worth noting because headship transitions can unsettle small schools.
 Here, the inspection evidence indicates thoughtful transition arrangements and continuity for the community during the leadership change.
 That is reassuring if you are joining mid-cycle, particularly for families moving into the area.

 For a state primary, the most useful headline is Key Stage 2 performance at the end of Year 6.
-In 2024, 69.33% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-That places the school modestly above the England benchmark on the combined measure that many parents track most closely.
+In the 2025 dataset, 50% of pupils met the expected standard in reading, writing and mathematics combined.
+That places the school below its previous headline position on the combined measure that many parents track most closely.

 The higher standard picture is more striking.
 18.67% of pupils achieved the higher standard in reading, writing and mathematics, compared with an England average of 8%.
 This suggests a meaningful cohort of pupils are leaving Year 6 with secure mastery, not just meeting the minimum threshold.